LaurentEsingle/LaurentEsingle.github.io/_posts/2021-05-10-enhanced-notebook.markdown

 **With veequery**

-Although you can also write some code on the python editor to load a file, the fastest way with veeQuery is to simply select the file on the UI and open it.
+Although you can also write some code on the python editor to load a file, the fastest way with veeQuery is to simply select the file on the UI and open it. veeQuery offers the ability to load only a subset of the file's columns.
+This can significantly improve performance.

 For a single file: